Yeeejlin/PHBS_BlockChain_2018/README.md

 ## 2. Literature Review

-Consequently, the network effect of giant social media platforms provide a valuable channel for prediction in various fields, for example, Shi (2012) used Twitter volume to predict US primary elections, Ranco (2015) utilized Twitter to predict stocks returns, and Dergiades (2018) also estimated tourists’ arrivals statistics using Google Trends.
+Consequently, the network effect of giant social media platforms provide a valuable channel for prediction in various fields, for example, Shi (2012) used Twitter Volume to predict US primary elections, Ranco (2015) utilized Twitter to predict stocks returns, and Dergiades (2018) also estimated tourists’ arrivals statistics using Google Trends.

 However, previous studies that analyzed relationships between digital currency price and web search and discussion indexes are rather limited.
 Kristoufek (2013) studied the relationship of Bitcoin and search query frequency on Google Trends and also Wikipedia, using series data from May 2011 to June 2013, finding that the increased interest in the Bitcoin currency measured by the searched terms increases its price.
 Matta (2015) explored the effect of sentiment analysis of tweets related to Bitcoin and its price between January 2015 and March 2015, and suggested that positive tweets may contribute to predict the movement of Bitcoin’s price in a few days.